Skip to content Skip to footer navigation

 • Appliances with auditory feedback can be a problem if this confuses the user.
 However, if memory is a problem, a machine that sends an end-of-cycle signal could be useful.

-Raising a front loading washing machine off the floor
+How to raise a front-loading washing machine off the floor

 If you have a bad back or use a wheelchair, squatting or bending down to load and unload a front loader can be difficult.